johnpancoast/iterable-search/README.md

 iterable-parser
 ===============
-A lib providing an interfaces and tools for you to create to a command and structure for parsing common iterations of data.
+A lib providing interfaces and tools for searching through iterations of tabular data.

+**This was created as a code challenge and also to explore ideas for some tools I was thinking of**.

-_This was created for a code challenge and to explore ideas for some tools I.  - was thinking of.
+_This was created for a code challenge and to explore ideas for some tools I was thinking of.
 It became useful a few times but it is incomplete and at version <= 1, so APIs may still change._

 ## Ideas for future improvement (also see [TODO](#todo)).